 If you want more buttercream inspiration, then be sure to download my “13 ways to flavor your buttercream” cheatsheet.
 Take vanilla to the next level and let your creativity in sugar soar 🙂 Was that a bit cheesy?
 Oh well you get the idea.

-If you’re new to making cupcakes, then check out my 15 tips for making perfect cupcakes.
+If you’re new to making cupcakes, then check out my 15 tips for making perfect cupcakes and 6 Cupcake Decorating Supplies You Need To Decorate Like A Pro and 6 reasons why your cupcakes are sinking in the middle.
 And if frosting them leaves you cowering in a corner, then be sure to read how to frost a perfect cupcake.
 Trust me, you’ll be piping like a pro in no time.
 For this cupcake, I decided to use a half batch of this caramel icing.
 Pumpkin and caramel.
 Best friends together again.

 To Make These Easy Pumpkin Cupcakes You Will Need: